nislab/gensync/run/QUESTIONS.md

 each UE and the base station (IP's are `172.16.0.3` , `172.16.0.4`, `172.16.0.5` for UEs and `172.16.0.1` for the base station). `iperf`s to base station and `ping`s from UE to UE work.

+### Bug 2: Some USRPs just don't work
+This, for example, happens whenever we get `sync-edge-036` in a reservation.

+As a workaround, we need to make a reservation with more than 2 UEs and then pick two of them that can connect to USRP successfully.

+Once you get `sync-edge-036` (or other nonfunctional SRN), one may make another reservation (while the old one is still active) to rule out the possibility of getting the same nonfunctional SRN.